Open Bible Data Home About News OET Key

 יְהַלֶּלְךָ֣ זָ֣ר וְלֹא־פִ֑יךָ נָ֝כְרִ֗י וְאַל־שְׂפָתֶֽיךָ

-praise,you another and=not mouth,your_own stranger and,not lips,your_own
+let,him_praise_you another and=not mouth_of,your_own stranger and,not lips_of,your_own

 These two clauses mean basically the same thing.
 The second emphasizes the meaning of the first by repeating the same idea with different words.
 If it would be helpful to your readers, you could connect the phrases with a word that shows that the second phrase is repeating the first one, not saying something additional.
-Alternate translation: “Let a stranger praise you and not your mouth, yes, let a foreigner praise you and not your lips”
+Alternate translation: “Let a stranger praise you and not your mouth; yes, let a foreigner praise you and not your lips”

 Note 3 topic: figures-of-speech / genericnoun